-Montenegro: European Polish-Slovakian-Czech consortium bidds against Chinese and Russian in race for new TPP Pljevlja 300MW unit project17.
-September 2013. / SEE Energy News
+Montenegro: European Polish-Slovakian-Czech consortium bidds against Chinese and Russian in race for new TPP Pljevlja 300MW unit project, SEE Energy News

 Montenegro Power Utility Company (EPCG) so far did not received any final bids for the construction of 300MW second unit in the Thermal Power Plant(TPP) in Pljevlje.
 Interest in the project showed several consortiums and companies and they are Skoda Praha from the Czech Republic, consortium from Poland (POL-MOT, Alstom, Foster Weller)), a consortium from Slovakia (Istroenergo Group Slovakia SES -Tlmace), and Chinese: China Machinery and Engineering Corporation (CMEC), China Gezoba group (CGGC), Power China and Design Institute and China National Electric engineering (CNEEC).